kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 ### User Stories

-- As a cluster administrator running the `Static` memory manager policy, when my nodes reboot (a kernel update, a power event) I want kubelet to come back `Ready` on its own, without someone deleting `/var/lib/kubelet/memory_manager_state` on every node.
+- As a cluster administrator running the memory manager `Static` policy, when a reboot (a kernel update, a power event) happens to move the memory a NUMA node reports, which is the case on some reboots and not others, I want kubelet to come back `Ready` on its own.
+Today it fails until someone deletes `/var/lib/kubelet/memory_manager_state` on that node, and that workaround is the problem.
 - As a cluster administrator, when a node really loses memory (a failed DIMM, a changed `systemReserved`) I still want kubelet to refuse to start on the stale state, so that pods with pinned memory are not silently under-served.